OBJECTIVE OF THESE PAGES

 contains early references, a discussion of Lennan/Lennon,

-genealogy.
-This has been developed on the basis of sources
+has been developed on the basis of sources consulted in

-Irish Lenn*n distributions, as well as Lann*ns, in the
+distributions, as well as Lann*ns, in the 1850s.
+A page

 interpretations commenced in November 2003.
 A Lenn*n